Mapping stacks and categorical notions of properness: Formally proper morphisms

+{ }{\it Verification of \CP:} We may assume $Y = \Spec(R)$ is affine and verify \CP[R].
+Let $X' = \Spec_Y(H_0 \pi_\ast(X, \sO_X))$, so that $q : X \to X'$ is a projective $G$-equivariant map by hypothesis.
+Suppose $F$ is a $G$-equivariant coherent sheaf on $X$.
+We must show that is coherent over $R$ for each $i$.
+By the usual coherent pushforward theorem for projective morphisms, $H_{-i} \circ q_* F$ is coherent and by functoriality it is $G$-equivariant.
+It is thus enough to show that for any $G$-equivariant coherent $A = H^0(X, \sO_X)$-module $M$, $M^G$ is coherent over $A^G$ (and thus, by our hypotheses, over $R$).
+This is a classical fact: One uses the existence of a Reynolds operator to show that for any $A^G$-submodule $N \subset M^G$, we have $(A \cdot N)^G = N$, and thus $M^G$ must satisfy the ascending chain condition if $M$ does. \end{proof}

-Next we show that any stack which admits a projective good moduli space in the sense of \cite{Alper} is cohomologically projective.
-Recall that $\phi : \X \to X$ is a good moduli space morphism if $X$ is an algebraic space, $\phi_\ast$ is exact, and $\phi_\ast (\cO_\X) = \cO_X$.
-If $\X$ is locally Noetherian, then $\phi$ is universal for maps to algebraic spaces.
+Next we show that any quotient stack which admits a projective good quotient is cohomologically projective.
+Recall that if $G$ is a smooth group scheme over a scheme $S$, and $X$ is a $G$-scheme over $S$, then a good quotient \cite{seshadri} is a $G$-invariant map to an algebraic space $q : X \to Y$ such that $q_\ast : \QC(X/G) \to \QC(Y)$ is $t$-exact, and $q_\ast (\cO_X)^G = \cO_Y$.
+This is a special case of the notion of a good moduli space \cite{Alper}.

 \begin{ex} Let $X$ be a projective variety over a field of characteristic 0.
 Let $G$ be a reductive group acting on $X$ linearized by an equivariant ample invertible sheaf $\L$.
-Then the morphism from the stacky GIT quotient to the scheme-theoretic GIT quotient, $X^{ss}(\L) / G \to X//_{\L} G$, is a good moduli space morphism. \end{ex}
+Then the morphism from the stacky GIT quotient to the scheme-theoretic GIT quotient, $X^{ss}(\L) / G \to X/\!\!/\!_{\L} G$, is a good quotient. \end{ex}